 In the selection of the class valedictorian and salutatorian, all credits earned, whether earned at Clark Atlanta University or in transient status or transferred in from another institution, will be included in the GPA calculation.
-Students selected as the class valedictorian and salutatorian must not have earned a final course grade below "C." Courses may not have been repeated for the purpose of qualifying as the class valedictorian and salutatorian.
+Students selected as the class valedictorian and salutatorian must not have earned a final course grade below "C." Courses may not have been repeated for the purpose of qualifying for Graduation Honors as valedictorian or salutatorian.
+Students who satisfy degree requirements for the BA/MA and/or BS/MS may qualify for honors based on the undergraduate (baccalaureate) GPA.